 Stretching from Boston to Brookline, the Emerald Necklace park system is a sanctuary of 100-year old oak trees, waterways, and shaded paths vigilantly watched over by conservancy organizations.
 Nestled into this urban wild is Olmsted Place, a residential study in sensitive massing and material use.

-Divided into two separate four and five-story residential buildings, the project uses brick and metal as well as varying roof heights and setbacks to respectfully site a contemporary structure into the community.
+The project is a large four and five-story residential building, it uses brick and metal as well as varying roof heights and setbacks to respectfully site a contemporary structure into the community.
 The soothing, minimalist interiors draw inspiration from the work of famed landscape architect, and project namesake, Frederick OImsted.

-With superlative amenities, including a park-side outdoor pool and deck, Olmsted Place is open now and pursuing LEED Silver certification.
+With superlative amenities, including a park-side outdoor pool and deck, Olmsted Place is open now and is LEED Silver certified.